MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 - **Meeting**.
 A meeting is a scheduled call using Teams or Outlook.
 Meetings can include any number of participants.
 For example, if you want to have a weekly inspection with your team, you can create a meeting so that everyone receives notifications about the meeting and can join the meeting.
 [Learn more about joining a meeting in Dynamics 365 Guides](calling-meetings.md)

-## Who can you collaborate with on a call?
+## Who can collaborate on a call?

-With Dynamics 365 Guides on HoloLens, you can collaborate with:
+A Dynamics 365 Guides on HoloLens user can collaborate with:

 - A Teams desktop user (PC or Mac) on a one-to-one call, group call, or scheduled meeting that's set up through Teams or Outlook.
 To learn more about different combinations of HoloLens and Teams users on group calls, see [Group calls](#group-calls).